 Domain names play a vital role in establishing trust and a personalized brand in your organization.
 It’s typically used in your website addresses and Email Ids.
 When you first sign up for Office 365, The default domain name “Your-domain.onmicrosoft.com” will be assigned.
-Until you add your own domain to Office 365, any new users that you create contain the default domain name.
-E.g. your Email Ids looks like [email protected].
+Until you add your own domain to Office 365, any new users you create will contain the default domain name.
+E.g., your Email Ids will look like [email protected].
 You can change it to a personalized address like [email protected] Here is my step-by-step configuration guide to add a custom domain to Office 365.

 Prerequisites: I’m assuming you have an existing domain registered with GoDaddy.com, and you have credentials to log in to the DNS control panel

 Adding a domain to Office 365 is a two-step process.
-First, you need to verify the domain with Microsoft, that you are the owner of the domain.
+First, you need to verify the domain with Microsoft that you are the domain owner.
 Next, you need to set up the DNS records for Office 365 services.
 It’s a best practice to add your custom domain before you create user accounts or synchronize your on-premises Active Directory!

 Add Custom Domain to Office 365